 The second is a B2B company.
 What does B2B mean you might ask?
 Similar to the B2C, the B2B is more specific to business to business companies.
 These are more often directed at customers who are buying product on behalf of another company or organization.
 This means more people are involved in the buying process and it takes longer for the customers to make decisions.
-This is due to the fact that these business to business deals are usually for more long term or impactful purchases.
+This is because these business to business deals are usually for more long term or impact purchases.

 How to Write for B2C

-For B2C copywriting, since the marketing strategies are more directed to individuals, there are few things to keep in mind for keeping it light hearted and more engaging, one great example is Numerology Name Calculator.
+For B2C copy writing, since the marketing strategies are more directed to individuals, there are few things to keep in mind for keeping it light-hearted and more engaging, one great example is Numerology Name Calculator.
 When you are writing, it is important to keep the tone of your work light and easy to understand.
-You’re trying to appeal more to emotion then logic.
+You’re trying to appeal more to emotion than logic.
 This is a good way to keep your reader engaged for the entire piece.
 Since you’re generally writing for a single person, you can address the reader by using different writing techniques.
 This will make your marketing feel more personal and unique.